MohitGoel92/An-Introduction-to-Natural-Language-Processing-NLP-/README.md

   - Listening text

 Obstacles to NLP

 - Exploring the meaning and relationships of languages to cognition and meaning of text was always a challenging task for scientists.
-- Understanding natural language is already a difficult task for humans, let along machines.
+- Understanding natural language is already a difficult task for humans, let alone machines.
 This is because languages can have a very ambiguous nature.
 For instance, "You know Tom", and "You know Tom?".
 - Personal styles and many different ways of expressions.
 For instance, "OK :)", and "OK :(".
 - Many different languages and colloquial styles.